(Spoken on June 30, 1985.)

 Now, it is so and it appears to be so because it looks like an abolition of everything that is worthwhile in life, a negation of all things, including all belongings.
 Naturally, when we are not there, our belongings also are not there.
 Is this so?
 This is a question we may raise before ourselves.
 Are we going to quit at any moment?
 Human history and the daily events of life are visibly painted pictures before us of the possibilities, eventualities, and inviolable and unavoidable occurrences in which not merely others are involved, but anyone can be involved, and are perhaps destined to be involved.
 We have to go the way the others went.
 This fear is a crucial matter for consideration, namely, the chance of everything worthwhile being annihilated at the time of destruction of the body, our death which can come on us at any moment.

 This is what we may call the phenomenal picture of life, and this is the only thing that is visible to our eyes.
 Whatever I have briefly mentioned to you is the only thing that we can conceive in our minds and see with our eyes.
 There seems to be nothing more.
-If this is all that we can see and this is the only thing that is possible of our thoughts, then tragedy is the name of human life.
+If this is all that we can see, and this is the only thing that is possible of our thoughts, then tragedy is the name of human life.
 There is no joy here because whatever we seem to be capable of thinking and perceiving with our eyes appears to be painted so dark with impossibility of approach and impossibility of even control that our life, which we usually call a process of living, actually looks like a process of dying.
 We are slowly preparing for our death rather than preparing for our better life.

 There is something in us which keeps us hoping in spite of this tragic picture which the world is capable of painting before us and which is the only thing that it can tell us.
 There is not one man who can tell us good news.
 There is only some bitter poison that is injected into the ears, and some grief is the tale of the life of a person.
 Not one person in the world can tell a story of happiness.
 It is all darkness, all tragedy; it is all sinking, and it is a veritable dying.
 Even then, having seen this much of life practically with our own eyes, having lived in houses, in families, and in societies where this is a common phenomenon and there is not one smiling face, even if this is the phenomenon that we witness in life, there seems to be something telling us, “I shall be alive; the horizon is far off, not here, and tomorrow I shall be better.”

-We seem to have discovered by a scrutiny of this kind that we do not seem to have even a little place to live in this world, and yet we seem to be affirming something as the ‘I’ or the ‘we’, that we shall be better tomorrow: “Tomorrow it shall not be worse.
+We seem to have discovered by a scrutiny of this kind that we do not seem to have even a little place to live in this world, and yet we seem to be affirming something as the ‘I' or the ‘we', that we shall be better tomorrow: “Tomorrow it shall not be worse.
 Death may be there.
 All may die; many have gone and I may go, but I shall not go tomorrow.”
 No one says, “Tomorrow I shall go.”
-Which man says that?
+Which man will say that?
 But what is the guarantee and the foundation for this belief that we shall not go tomorrow?
 A totally baseless, unscientific, illogical conclusion is the hope of life.
 If we can call hope an illogical, unscientific attitude, we cannot rely on it, because one cannot rely on a totally unscientific, baseless, illogical imagination, and our hope of a betterment for tomorrow seems to be such a feeling.

 Yet, this hope keeps us breathing, living, as we say, and we seem to be existing because of this hope.
 If our conviction that tomorrow is to be a better day is completely ruled out and this shall not be a possibility – if it has been made clear from beginning to end, root and branch, that tomorrow is not going to be a better day, that it is going to be a worse day, and that it may be even worse than the worst, namely, a total annihilation – then a moment's existence is inconceivable.
 We cannot say that we can live even for a moment.
 Maybe it is due to considerations of this type that Gautama Buddha said that one cannot live in this world for three days continuously if the facts of life are to be placed before the eyes of a person entirely, clearly, and totally.